TRineheart98/Capsouls-Game/README.md

     Pause menu and settings menu

-    Multiplayer components using Unity Netcode (if applicable)
+    Multiplayer components using Unity Netcode